 I used plastic wrap to keep it tightly wrapped, and it worked pretty well.
 It hardened, but if you leave it out for a minute or two, it softens up enough to eat.
-If you’ve ever had a pint of “protein ice cream”, it becomes a similar consistency.
+If you’ve ever had a pint of “protein “, it becomes a similar consistency.

 But I want to show you what I chose to use, and how the end result turned out…

 Option 1: Lite Coconut Milk

 You could use regular coconut milk if you prefer, but the calories and fat will be much higher.
 Now, keep in mind that coconut milk has no protein, so there’s not going to be any protein in your ice cream.
 But that’s fine- just get your protein in elsewhere!

-Follow the same exact directions as the regular dairy version, but when it comes to blending, you’re going to need an extra tablespoon of milk.
+Follow the same exact directions as the regular soft serve ice cream, but when it comes to blending, you’re going to need an extra tablespoon of milk at the end to thin it out.
 The result is not quite soft serve ice cream, but still soft and creamy.

-I added some Oreos to the food processor in this one to spice it up, but obviously that is optional.
+I added some Oreos to the food processor in this one to spice it up, but obviously, that is optional.